Carrie tried her only decent jacket on several times but knew deep down she was just distracting herself from making the dreaded phone call.

 “Oh.
 Well, er, I think I left something inside.”

 The driver’s eyes narrowed.
-He cast a long glance at Carrie then briefly over his shoulder.
+He cast a long look at Carrie then briefly glanced over his shoulder.
 “You come from that wacko party back there?
 I bet the noise can be heard on the bloody moon.”
 His bushy eyebrows took on a less impatient curve.
-“You sure you don’t wanna go home?”
+“You sure you don’t wanna go home, kid?”

 Carrie shook her head.